Expansions of abelian squarefree groups: Introduction

+We will prove Theorem \ref {ThmDichot} in Section \ref{SAGB}.
 Thus this theorem shows a surprising dichotomy about the cardinalities of the clones of finite expanded abelian groups up term equivalence.
 Indeed, the order of a group seems to have no connection in principle with the finiteness of the lattice of all distinct clones up term equivalence above the linear mappings on it.